 Any moment now.

 “But what about your children?
-Your companies?!”
+Your companies?”

 Harriet waved a short clip she’d prepared about Skillz’s potential to save the world into the air in front of them.
 This was the moment, she told herself.
 She would distract him and then lay hands on his heart.
 She took a step forward and steeled herself.

-Michael watched without speaking for a few moments, and then he laughed and waved at her to turn it off.
+Michael watched the holo without speaking for a few moments, and then he laughed and waved at her to turn it off.
 She clenched her fists; they hadn’t even gotten to the best part.
 Harriet hadn’t killed him yet.